NikitaVert/Bellabeat-project/Analysis.md

 - Provide recommendations based on the data collected by the watch and Leaf devices to help develop better sleep habits and improve the quality of sleep
 - Users should be able to plan their sleep schedules to fit their lifestyles and achieve higher sleep quality through Bellabeat app.
 - Dietary suggestions could be offered to improve overall health and sleep.
+- Users could receive notifications reminding them to not use their electronic devices at certain times
+- Users could receive guidance on breathing exercises which would help them relax and fall asleep faster.
+This could be controlled by a wearable device which would alarm users when to inhale and exhale.